Please note that this policy does not apply to any company or person outside Thesaurus Software Ltd.

 We take steps to ensure that where your information is transferred outside of the EEA to our service providers and hosting providers, appropriate measures and controls are in place to protect that information in accordance with applicable data protection laws and regulations.

-We measure visitors to our website using Google Analytics.
+We measure visitors to our websites using Google Analytics.
 This records what pages you view on our site, how you arrived at our site and some basic information about your computer.
 All of that information is anonymous.
 We don’t know who you are – just that somebody visited our site.

 The information we collect from analytics helps us understand what parts of our website are doing well, how people arrive at our site, and so on.
 Like most websites, we use this information to make our website better.